MTstateIntroStats/IntroStatTextbook/learning_outcomes.md

   supported by the study results
 - Understand and explain the effects of multiple testing

-- This is Stacey's line
+- This is Stacey's line.
+Melinda editted.

 ## Study Design
 - Explain the purpose of random sampling and its effect on scope of inference